-For more of this method, check out my recipe for Stovetop Burgers.
+For more on this method, check out my recipe for Stovetop Burgers.

-- The Basics: Lettuce, tomato, onion, pickles and cheese are typically offer
+- The basics: Lettuce, tomato, onion, pickles, and cheese are typically offered.

 Like the meat, having a good quality bun is essential to the perfect hamburger, so splurge a little and get the good ones!